Register

 Gunner Gunners fire long distance screamers at people 5,132 pts

-Posted about 6 years ago by Gunner
+Posted over 6 years ago by Gunner

 Keep wenger until we have a better replacement, he could give Bould more freedom tho.